-- 11.1.
-Develop a strategic territorial planning in favour of the sustainability of the tourism model, its territorial, social and environmental integration.
-It must also include the protection of natural and cultural heritage of the destination, paying special attention to intangible heritage, for it is extremely vulnerable. - 11.2.
-Create tourism activities and products based on cultural heritage, and respecting the authenticity and integrity criteria of assets.
+11.1.
+Develop strategic territorial planning in favor of the sustainability of the tourism model, its territorial, social and environmental integration.
+It must also include the protection of natural and cultural heritage of the destination, paying special attention to intangible heritage, for it is extremely vulnerable.